 Although I came home from the 90-day camping trip with a focus on decluttering and simplifying, I accomplished little more than a plan by the new year.
 I shuffled from room to room.
 Overwhelmed, I did a little here and a little there.

 I didn’t really begin the heavy work until late April.
 The first idea called for decluttering the surfaces, including the floors, without stuffing items into boxes for a later date.
 This took almost 2 months.

 I chunked the tasks.
 I gave myself a time limit, so I didn’t become overwhelmed.
 Work on one surface for an hour.
 If I completed that surface within the hour, I began a second surface.
 After the first few days, I added a second-time chunk.
 Then, the time chunks grew in length if I felt like I was handling the job.

 A month has passed since I completed the task of decluttering the surfaces.
 Most of the areas are still completely clear.
 Some of the areas have boxes waiting to be delivered to donation spaces, but when I have enough to warrant a trip, those will disappear.

 My life sister who lives a 10-hour drive away urged me to take before and after pictures.
 These pictures have helped me realize just how far I have progressed.
-Realizing how disastrous everything was making me cringe.
+Realizing how disastrous everything made me cringe.

 I’m far from finished.
 I have closets and drawers and cabinets to declutter and sort through.
 I have a garage that still will not hold a vehicle.
 I have a storage shed (lovingly named The Barn) that is full, as well as a wood and craft shop that is in want of decluttering and cleaning.